trejdof/WhatsappBlockchain/README.md

-WhatsApp Chat Parser for Transaction Tracking
+# WhatsApp Chat Parser for Transaction Tracking

-Overview
+## Overview
-This is a simple app designed to parse a WhatsApp chat used as a decentralized ledger for tracking transactions between people.
-For years, dedicated group chats on WhatsApp were used to record who paid for what, allowing for end-of-month calculations to determine who owes whom.
+This app parses a WhatsApp chat used as a ledger for tracking transactions between people.
+It's designed to automate the process of reviewing group chats where participants record payments, allowing for easy end-of-month calculations to determine outstanding balances.

-This app automates that process by parsing exported chat data and summing the amounts written in messages.
-It simplifies the task of recalculating balances between group members at the end of a set period, such as a month.

-How It Works
+## Features
-The app reads an exported WhatsApp chat file.
+- Reads and parses exported WhatsApp chat data.
-It scans for numbers in messages and sums them up according to specific rules.
+- Sums the numbers present in messages to show who owes whom.
+- Simple rules for data entry ensure accurate balance tracking.

+## How It Works
+1. **Chat Export**: Export the relevant WhatsApp chat and provide it as input to the app.
+2. **Transaction Parsing**:
+   - Each message should contain only one number.
-The person who writes a message with a number is considered to have "lent" money to the other members of the chat on that occasion.
+   - The sender of the message is considered to have "lent" money to other person.
+3. **Calculations**: The app sums the amounts and shows the balances, making it easy to track who owes whom.

-User Responsibilities
+## User Guidelines
-To ensure accurate parsing, users must follow these simple rules when using WhatsApp as a transaction ledger:

-Each message should contain only one number.
+- **One number per message**: Ensure that each message contains only a single number representing the amount.
-The person writing the message is assumed to have paid or "lent" money to the other participants.
+- **Sender responsibility**: The sender of the message is assumed to have paid or "lent" the stated amount to the other person.

-Usage
+## Usage Steps
-Export the WhatsApp chat from your group conversation.
+1. Export the WhatsApp chat.
-Run the app with the exported chat as input.
+2. Run the app with the exported zip file.
-Review the calculated totals to see who owes money and how much.
+3. Review the calculated totals to determine the end-of-period balances.

-Note: The accuracy of the app depends on following the outlined rules.
-Users are responsible for ensuring that only one number is present per message and that the context of each message follows the lending/borrowing convention described.
+## Notes
+- The app relies on users following the outlined rules for accurate parsing.
+- Users should confirm that messages are formatted correctly to avoid discrepancies.

-License
+## License
-Feel free to use and modify the app as needed.
+Feel free to use, modify, and contribute to this app as needed.